A Cartesian-3j Framework for Machine Learning Interatomic Potentials: Background

-It is important to note that Cartesian harmonics are fully symmetric and traceless tensors, i.e., irreducible Cartesian tensors.
-In general, merely taking outer products may leave residual trace components.
-Cartesian harmonics can be obtained via recursive trace removal as implemented in the \texttt{cartnn} package~\citep{ICT_detrace}, or through an alternative formulation presented in~\citep{Angular}.
-The constant factor in the definition ensures that \(\prescript{(\nu_2;\nu_2;1)}{}{\mathbf{E}}_{ij}\) contracts appropriately to \(\hat{\mathbf{r}}_{ij}\)~\citep{Angular}.
+It is important to note that Cartesian harmonics are symmetric traceless tensors, i.e., irreducible Cartesian tensors.
+In general, directly taking outer products may leave residual trace components.
+Cartesian harmonics can be obtained by recursively removing traces, as implemented in our cartnn~\cite{ICT_detrace}, via an alternative formulation proposed in~\cite{Angular}, or through the ICT decomposition approach~\cite{TACE}.
+The constant factor here ensures that \(\prescript{(\nu;\nu;1)}{}{\mathbf{E}}_{ij}\) contracts appropriately to \(\hat{\mathbf{r}}_{ij}\).